v8/v8.dev/src/features/import-assertions.md

 console.log(jsonModule.default.answer); // 42
 ```

-The data is referenced through the `default` property because the JSON content is the [default export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#importing_defaults) of the module.
+The JSON content is the default export of the module, so it's referenced through the `default` property on the object returned from `import()`.

 ## Conclusion